codekaze/yo/README.md

 [YOUR_FLUTTER_PARENT_DIRECTORY]\flutter\bin
 ```

-- Another option to Install Yo
+- Another option is to use YoInstaller.exe
 ```
 Download YoInstaller.exe and click the Install button.
 ```